Plasticity, hysteresis, and recovery mechanisms in spider silk fibers: Conclusions

 \section{Conclusions}

-This work provides a foundational understanding of the underlying mechanisms that govern the elasto-plastic response of spider silk fibers under cyclic loading.
+This work presents a model of spider silk fibers developed at an intermediate scale between the macroscopic approach of mean field theories and the atomistic/molecular scale of most computer-intensive simulations.
+Thus, it establishes insightful connections between the microstructural features of the material and the observed mechanical behavior while requiring low computational cost.
+In this regard, the model provides a foundational understanding of the underlying mechanisms that govern the elasto-plastic response of spider silk fibers under cyclic loading.
 Specifically, the microstructural origin of the plasticity, the hysteresis, and the recovery of the fibers was discussed and modeled.
 We start by considering the microstructure of the silk, which is made of a network of polypeptide chains that are connected through crystalline domains to form a network.
 Prior to loading, the chains comprise intramolecular $\beta$-sheets that store ``hidden length'' and are interconnected by a series of intermolecular bonds that restrict mobility.
 The application of an initial external load first distorts the bonds to provide a linear elastic response.
 Once the yield stress is reached, the density of the bonds decreases and the load is transferred to the chains.
 Consequently, any additional deformation stems from the entropic stretching of the polypeptide chains.
 Therefore, the dissociation of the bonds is the main cause of plasticity in the fiber.
 Upon unloading, the shortening of the polypeptide chains drives the decrease in stretch.
 Since there is a significant decrease in the density of the bonds, a traction free configuration that is associated with a residual plastic stretch is reached.
 Subsequently, the fiber relaxes such that the chains reorganize and the intermolecular bonds reform, thereby ``locking'' the network configuration in place.
 This process yields an increase in stiffness and gives rise to a yield stress.

 To model the response of the fiber, we propose to decouple the overall behavior of the spider silk fiber into two networks that deform in parallel: (1) an elasto-plastic network of intermolecular and intramolecular bonds and (2) an elastic network of polypeptide chains that deform entropically.
 In this context, the bonds can be viewed as frictional elements that dissipate energy and lead to the accumulation of plastic strain during the initial loading of the fiber, whereas the chains enable large deformations to occur once mobility is gained.